kbmcconnell/PersonalPrivacyGuide/README.md

 This guide focuses on data privacy but it often veers into cybersecurity.
 While they are not synonomous, it's important to emphasize that good cybersecurity practices will go a long way in protecting your personal privacy.

 Your data is often gathered through complex terms & conditions, features such as personalized recommendations, location tracking, activity habits, and more.
 As we’ve seen, data collected by corporations often ends up in data breaches; [AT&T](https://www.cnet.com/tech/mobile/at-t-data-breach-what-is-at-t-doing-for-the-73-million-accounts-breached/), [Change Healthcare](https://techcrunch.com/2024/02/21/change-healthcare-cyberattack/), and [Ticketmaster](https://www.pcmag.com/news/ticketmaster-confirms-user-email-addresses-phone-numbers-stolen-in-hack) to name a few.

-The US government is [partnering with Palantir](https://www.nytimes.com/2025/05/30/technology/trump-palantir-data-americans.html) to build a database on all of us.
+Additionally, the US government is [partnering with Palantir](https://www.nytimes.com/2025/05/30/technology/trump-palantir-data-americans.html) to build a database on all of us.
 Read about [Project Esther](https://contendingmodernities.nd.edu/global-currents/jvp-rejecting-project-esther/).

 You deserve to control access to your personal information - who gets it, when it’s given, how it’s used, and for how long.
-If you want a more thorough guide, check out [The Hitchhiker’s Guide to Online Anonymity](https://anonymousplanet.org/guide/).
+I know fighting for your data privacy feels overshelming and seems hopeless - you may be asking yourself what's the point.
+Fighting against surveillance, fighting for your right to data privacy, even in the smallest way, is worth everything.

 ***Disclaimer: Be sure to research any privacy measures you implement - don't just take an internet stranger's word for it!***